MichaelCurrin/dev-cheatsheets/cheatsheets/package-managers/javascript/npm/commands/update.md

+---
-# update
+title: update
+description: update all the packages listed to the latest version (specified by the tag config), respecting semver.
+---

 - [npm-update](https://docs.npmjs.com/cli/v7/commands/npm-update) docs
     > update all the packages listed to the latest version (specified by the tag config),
     >
     > respecting the semver constraints of both your package and its dependencies (if they also require the same package).

 This will also install missing packages.